micahwierenga/js-objects/readme.md

 [Comment]: # (This makes things much easier for humans.
 We can associate names with things rather than remembering that name is three memory offsets from something)

 Some unique JavaScript issues:
-* No actual key-value store, we use objects
+* No separate key-value store, we use objects

 [Comment]: # (We'll talk more about the extra properties of the Object type next week during some lectures on OOP.)